'Twas the Night Before Christmas (1974 TV special): In popular culture

 "Even a Miracle Needs a Hand" later appeared on South Park in the Season 4 episode "A Very Crappy Christmas".
 Similar to its use in the original special, the song is sung by Kyle to Stan and Kenny during a seemingly hopeless situation.
 At one point, Joshua Trundle's face is even superimposed over Kyle's face.

 Production

 An original advertisement for the special.

 Like many of Rankin/Bass' other animated TV specials, this special was animated in Japan by the animation studio Topcraft, which was rolled into Studio Ghibli in 1985.

 Home media

 The special was originally first issued on VHS by ABC Video Enterprises and Golden Book Video in 1987.
 After Lorimar was purchased by Time Warner, Warner Home Video/Warner Bros.
 Family Entertainment (owners of the post-1974 Rankin/Bass library), re-released the special on VHS in 1990, and on DVD in 2004, paired with the 1976 special Frosty's Winter Wonderland.
 A Blu-ray was released on October 5, 2011.
 It is also available on iTunes for purchase.

+On October 31, 2023, it was released as part of The Complete Rankin/Bass Christmas Collection on blu-ray and DVD.